ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 touch is a command that command creates a new empty file if one doesn’t already exist.
 It’s often used to quickly set up a placeholder file

 cp is a command that copies files or directories from one location to another.
 For example, cp file.txt backup.txt makes a duplicate of a file.

+mv is a command that The mv command is used to move or rename files and directories.
+For instance, mv old.txt new.txt renames a file.